HwiyeolJo/DevilsAdvocate/README.md

-Anonymous code repository for the paper submitted in ACL 2021.
+Anonymous code repository for the paper submitted in EMNLP 2021.

 ## Main Codes are based on JupyterNotebook
 DevilsAdvocateNotebook.ipynb